© SMG_Martina Denker

 Baden-Württemberg's state capital has a wide range of culinary highlights on offer: from gourmet cuisine and down-to-earth favourites to exquisite wines and refreshing beers, an informative walk round the Museum of Viniculture or fascinating guided brewery tours – there's guaranteed to be something to suit every taste.

-There are no fewer than 21 starred restaurants in the Stuttgart Region, seven of them in the state capital itself.
+There are no fewer than 22 starred restaurants in the Stuttgart Region, eight of them in the state capital itself.
 In addition to regional specialities, there's also Asian or French cuisine on offer.
 You'll find everything from traditional and classic dishes to haute cuisine and creative, innovative gastronomy.
 At the Wielandshöhe the emphasis is on organic ingredients and species-appropriate livestock husbandry and the Speisemeisterei, that received its second star in 2022, enhances the menu with theme evenings and art exhibitions to match the food.

 Not starred, but no less excellent is the traditional Swabian fare.
 Besides the famous "Linsen mit Spätzle und Saitenwürschtle" (lentils with noodles and sausages), typical local specialities include "Herrgottsb’scheißerle" (alias "Maultaschen" = filled pasta), "Gaisburger Marsch" (a tasty hotpot with potatoes, noodles and meat) or "Ofenschlupfer" (bread pudding) with vanilla custard.
 All of these delicacies are to be found either in Swabian restaurants and wine bars, or in Besenwirtschaften (the temporary "broom taverns" operated by local wine growers).
 They open at various times throughout the year in different parts of town and are famous not just for the broom over the entrance, but for the wines served there, which come from the vintners' own vineyards.